miekg/dinit/README.md

 daemonize dinit will lose track of them.

 Dinit has the concept of a *primary* process which is the *last* process listed.
-If that process dies dinit will kill the remaining processes and exits.
+If that process dies dinit will kill the remaining processes and exit.
 This allows for cleanups and container restarts.